youhassan/Codeforces-Auto-Fill-Problem-Code/README.md

-# Codeforces Auto-Fill Problem Code
+# Codeforces Auto-Fill Problem Code - Chrome Extension

 A lightweight Chrome Extension (Manifest V3) that remembers the last problem you viewed on Codeforces and automatically fills in the problem code whenever you open the submit page.